Practice-Informed, Practice-Ready: An AI security incident taxonomy: Why cybersecurity reporting falls short for AI security incidents

 \subsection{Difficulty of attribution in AI security}

 While not only affecting defenses, there is yet another consequence of the complexity of AI attack instantiations.
 In cybersecurity, a vulnerability may result from directly using a program or importing a library~\cite{plate2015impact}.
 In this sense, it is possible to attribute the security flaw to a specific part of a program.
-In contrast, a vulnerability in an AI system may stem from polluted or low-quality data~\cite{cina_wild_2022,mir2024transparency,benderDriedman2018Data}, reused, vulnerable model weights~\cite{gu2019badnets}, or even code that introduced vulnerabilities into the model~\cite{grosse2019adversarial, shumailov2021manipulating}.
-Providing proof of what exactly caused the security-relevant behavior may be impossible~\cite{grosse2022backdoor}, and attributing the origin and thus malicious actor is much harder than in cybersecurity.
+In contrast, a vulnerability in an AI system may stem from polluted or low-quality training data~\cite{cina_wild_2022,mir2024transparency,benderDriedman2018Data}, reused, vulnerable model weights~\cite{gu2019badnets}, test data not aligned with the used training data~\cite{biggio2018wild,dalvi2004adversarial,boloor2020attacking,abdelnabi2023not}, or even code that introduced vulnerabilities into the model~\cite{grosse2019adversarial, shumailov2021manipulating}.
+6{Depending on the inherent stochasticity of the model and pre-processing when applied, it may be impossible to reproduce a failure based on the same model and input~\cite{sitawarin2022demystifying}.
+This is in stark contrast to reproducibility in software.
+In general, } providing proof of what exactly caused the security-relevant behavior may be impossible~\cite{grosse2022backdoor}.
+4,13{Even if there was evidence that, for example, the source of a vulnerability was the data, this data may still stem from different, including public, sources.
+Determining data provenance or a malicious actor is further amplified as stochasticity results in data samples having different effects on models resulting from the same pipeline.
+These difficulties contrast sharply with attribution in cybersecurity.}